metas-mk/100-days-of-code/r2-log.md

 - the usage of `:anything` in a route path allows to use that as variable. the colon is the magical character here
 - when using react-router-dom the Route component automatically adds a bunch of props that can be used for the navigation

+> With React-Router, each component needs to be designed to work in isolation.
+That means each component has to fetch its own data!